 During the Torres del Paine W Trek, you need to have a backpack (renting a backpack is possible) with just enough room to carry your clothes, toiletries, and sleeping bag (during the Torres del Paine W Trek, renting a sleeping bag is also possible).
 Shared equipment like tents, stoves, pots, and food will be brought and transferred by the tour operator staff.

 Personal equipment and clothing should be chosen to allow comfort while hiking.
 Select clothes to keep you dry in the rain, protected from the wind, and cool enough for warmer moments.
 It is essential that you are prepared to experience all four seasons in one day.
-Scroll down to see a full packing list!

 It is very important that every visitor has international insurance against accidents.
 Make sure you have arranged for this insurance before paying for the trip.
 It is worth considering that some aspects of nature are unpredictable and that we must be prepared for any inconvenient circumstances.
 We recommend World Nomads Travel Insurance